Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 20 April 2025 06.25.17 UTC
+- WIB: Minggu, 20 April 2025 09.08.24 UTC
-- WITA: Minggu, 20 April 2025 07.25.17 UTC
+- WITA: Minggu, 20 April 2025 10.08.24 UTC
-- WIT: Minggu, 20 April 2025 08.25.17 UTC
+- WIT: Minggu, 20 April 2025 11.08.24 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: friendship
+Kategori: motivational